Influencer marketing: 10 tips for successful influencer marketing

 • Ask your favorite influencer for a quote and use it in an infographic or SlideShare.

-• Guest postings on the influencer’s blog
+• Guest posts on the influencer’s blog

-• Try to convince the influencer to mention your brand on their blog.
+• Try to convince the influencer to mention your brand on their blog

-• Attempt to obtain a product review
+• Arrange a product review

-• Sponsorship of paid blog posts
+• Sponsoring paid blog posts

 • Receiving positive mentions in social media posts